neonmik/Wave-Machine-Firmware/README.md

     _- Make sure it always pulls values from presets (especially on start up) - this will require some tweaking of how the presets handle the input, and then make sure that it can pull that back correctly.

 + Mod bug fixes:
+    + Fixed - was down to the placement of the depth calculation.
+Only happens when switching between Outputs now...
+Vibrato doesn't settle on 0 properly causing tuning issues when switching outputs and LFO on/off
+    + Wave/Shape control currently doesnt work
+    + Improved algorithm:-
+        + Mad inputs tidier/more unified - created a struct to hold all of the config for each destination
+        + this isn't going to work, it's easier to make each input accept signed 16bit number (direct from the oscillator) _Make a switchable output between signed and unsign methods (Vib == Signed, Trem||Vector == Unsigned)_
+    + Mod is now opperated by the Synth code -> Move update closer to synth/dac code:- could probably do with being intergrated like ADSR
     + Fix control for preset/pagination
     + Make outside variable updates go through functions
     + Make every function take 0-1023 for consistancy from the hardware layer